U.S. intervention on EU opens rift in UK leadership

 "Of all the bad arguments for remaining in the EU, the single worst is that we should do so in order to humour Barack Obama, the most anti-British president for nearly 200 years."

-(Additional reporting by Luke Baker in Dublin; Editing by Giles Elgood, Philippa Fletcher and David Brunnstrom)
+(Additional reporting by Luke Baker in Dublin; editing by Giles Elgood and Philippa Fletcher)